v-limo/discovery-app/README.md

 ## :dart: About

-This project is a solution to Wolt Summer 2021 Internship <a href="https://github.com/woltapp/summer2021-internship">Preliminary Assignment</a> using Express and React in backend and frontend respectively.
+This project is a solution to Wolt Summer 2021 Internship [Preliminary Assignment](https://github.com/woltapp/summer2021-internship) using Express and React in backend and frontend respectively.
 I had a lot of fun (and interesting challenges) completing this assignment to an extend I decided to make it 'full-stack'.
 Essential part is in the backend.
 Frontend part of the project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## :sparkles: Features

-:heavy_check_mark: frontend dependency libraries;\
+:heavy_check_mark: frontend dependency libraries

 1. axios: 0.21.1       - for fetching
 2. data blurhash: 1.1.3     - placeholders for images
 3. react-blurhash: 0.1.3   - placeholders for images
 4. slick-carousel: 1.8.1   - building responsive and customizable carousels/sliders
 5. react-slick: 0.28.0    - building responsive and customizable carousels/sliders
 6. react-geocode: 0.2.2   -  converting between geographic coordinates and addresses

-:heavy_check_mark: backend dependency libraries;\
+:heavy_check_mark: backend dependency libraries

 1.  cors: 2.8.5
 2.  express: 4.17.1
 3.  lodash: 4.17.20
 4.  morgan: 1.10.0
 5.  nodemon: 2.0.7
 6.  geolib: 3.3.1

 ## :rocket: Technologies